brendanlong/prince-of-the-dark-kingdom/src/book-6/chapter-02.md

 "Is anything the matter?" he asked Morgan.

-"No. Security has encountered nothing more than the usual hidden flasks and snuff boxes*.
+"No. Security has encountered nothing more than the usual hidden flasks and snuff boxes\[^112-1].
 My people will keep an extra close eye them."

 "I leave it in your capable hands.
 Has our Lord arrived yet?"